 We help the accounting and CPA firms we work with to deploy monthly simulated phishing attacks and cybersecurity training for their employees.
 The goal is to use the same social engineering tactics as a hacker to trick your employees to open a fake spam email, click on a “malicious” link, or engage in any other potentially risky way with the simulated attack.

 However, the goal is not to shame employees for these kinds of mistakes, but to provide additional, targeted education and vulnerability-based training to help them not make the same mistake when presented with a real IT security threat.

 If an employee clicks on a link within a simulated phishing email, they can be automatically enrolled in further security awareness training.
 This data can also provide your firm with insights into how well employees are maintaining a culture of cybersecurity awareness across your organization, helping your leadership team and CIO establish baseline IT security KPIs you can work to improve over time.

 Building a cybersecurity awareness training program requires understanding your level of internal risk to deploy the proper level of IT security education and training across your organization.
 Aldridge provides cybersecurity services and employee training for accounting and CPA firms like you who are dedicated to protecting their valuable data.
-To better understand your accounting firm’s IT security risks and get started with a training program of your own, talk to our IT support team today.
+To better understand your accounting firm’s IT security risks and get started with a training program of your own, talk to our cybersecurity team today.